Dylouwu/MyNixy/.github/assets/README_template.md

 - 🕹️ **A fully customizable and optimized Minecraft Paper server**, which can be started and stopped directly from the glance dashboard through API calls.
 - 💾 New server modules : Cyberchef, Fail2ban, Autosleep, ...
 - 🎮 Gaming integration with Steam x Proton, Osu-Lazer, Modrinth (Minecraft Open-Source launcher).
+- 📦 **A WSL2 compatible configuration** for Nixy, allowing you to run Nixy on Windows natively.

 Other small modifications include: